MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex8_Workbooks.md

 #### To have one tile/grid control filter the results in another tile/grid do the following:

-22. Select **Advanced Settings** tab in the Query.
+22. Select the **Advanced Settings** tab in the Query.

-23. Review the When items are selected, export parameters.
+23. Review the *When items are selected, export parameters* setting.
 Notice the *LocationDetail* field is selected.

 24. Select **Done Editing** at the bottom of the query.